Personal respect and respect for others

 Home away from home

-A girl’s House is part of her identity while she is at Wycombe Abbey.
-Between the ages of 12 and 16, girls live in mixed-aged bedrooms, developing friendships across the years.
+A girl’s house is part of her identity while she is at Wycombe Abbey.
+Between the ages of 12 and 16, girls live in mixed-aged dorms, developing friendships across the years.
 Older girls encourage and support their younger housemates.

 Girls joining the School at 11+ spend a year in Junior House, before moving into one of nine Senior Houses.
 In their final year, girls move into the standalone Clarence House where they are able to enjoy more independence in preparation for university.

-All Houses are led by a dedicated and professional team.
-Each Housemistress works alongside the Assistant Housemistress, Pastoral Assistant, Housekeeper and tutor team supporting each girl’s academic, personal and social development.
+All houses are led by a dedicated and professional team.
+Each Housemistress works alongside the Deputy Housemistress, Matrons and tutor team supporting each girl’s academic, personal and social development.

 Wycombe Abbey’s approach to boarding is sympathetic to the wishes of modern families.
 Each term includes two Short Leaves (three day exeats) and one Long Leave (Half Term).
 All girls return to their parents or guardians during these times.
 Long Leave holidays are around seven to ten days in length.
 During the rest of term, girls are allowed to spend a number of additional weekends at home.

-We also allocate two weekends a term as ‘Closed Weekends’, where all girls stay in School.
-This facilitates the creation of community through whole school events, activities and trips.
+We also allocate two weekends a term as ‘Closed Weekends’, where all girls stay in School and contribute to the creation of community through whole school events, activities and trips.

 A Christian Foundation

 Chapel provides a spiritual element to the girls’ wellbeing both as a physical location, where girls know they can come to be quiet, think or pray in the course of the day or evening, and also as a source of spiritual teaching.
-The whole school meets in the Chapel four times a week for a short service led by the Chaplain or visiting preachers.
-The girls themselves also lead services regularly as a house group or society.
+The whole School meets in the Chapel twice a week for a short service led by the Chaplain or visiting speakers.
+The girls themselves also lead services regularly as a House group or society.

 The Chaplain is keen to support those of all religious traditions who wish to explore their faith.
-There are opportunities for girls to do this on a structured basis, including Anglican Confirmation, the Catholic Society, the ecumenical Christian Union, Jewish instruction and the Islamic Society.
-She is available to discuss any matters of concern, irrespective of a pupil’s personal faith and not only regarding spiritual issues.
+There are opportunities for girls to do this on a structured basis, including Anglican and Roman Catholic Confirmation, the ecumenical Christian Union, Jewish Society and the Islamic Society.
+The Chaplain is part of the pastoral provision of the School.
+She is available to pupils and their families to discuss any matters of concern, irrespective of a pupil’s personal faith.

 Happy, healthy lifestyle